Heracraft/wira/docs/file-structure.md

 + /supabase/migrations
 	Migrations for postgres db hosted on supabase

++ /archive
+	Implementations of features that are not used in the current version of the application but may be useful for future reference.
+This can include old routes, components, or logic that has been deprecated but not deleted.

 ### Components
 Since routes are defined by folders and files in Next.js, each folder in the `app` directory corresponds to a route.
 But only the `page.(js|jsx|ts|tsx)` file in the folder is the actual code for the route.
 This means we can colocate components used by said route.